 Dufay’s works during the Malatesta period

 Some of Dufay’s works were dedicated to members of the Malatesta families.
 The motet Vasilissa ergo gaude was written in the occasion of the marriage of Pandolfo’s sister Cleofe with Theodoros II Palaiologos, despot of Morea.
-The Missa sine nomine is dated in the early 1420’s and shows together with Vasilissa ergo gaude a compositional style that corresponds to the younger Dufay style.
+The Missa sine nomine dates of the early 1420’s and shows together with Vasilissa ergo gaude a compositional style that corresponds to the younger Dufay style.

 Also in occasion of the marriage of Pandolfo’s brother Carlo II with Vittoria di Lorenzo Colonna in 1423, Dufay wrote the ballade Resvelliés vous.
 The beginning of this piece is a quotation to the opening of the Missa sine nomine’s Kyrie but then the continuation is a virtuosistic work.

-The names of the singers at the Malatesta court of Pesaro – such as Hughes and Arnold de Lantins and Jehan Humblot – are mentioned in the rondeau He compaignons.
+The text of the rondeau He compaignons mentions the names of the singers at the Malatesta court of Pesaro such as Hughes and Arnold de Lantins and Jehan Humblot.

 In 1424 Pandolfo became bishop of Patras and travelled to Greece accompanied by Dufay.